yinjjiew/Open-AgentRL/README.md

 <table class="center">     <tr>     <td width=100% style="border: none"><img src="figs/rlanythingoverview.png" style="width:100%"></td>     </tr>     <tr>     <td width="100%" style="border: none; text-align: center; word-wrap: break-word">An overview of our research on RLAnything. </td>   </tr> </table>

+In this work, we propose RLAnything, a reinforcement learning framework that dynamically optimizes each component through closed-loop optimization, amplifying learning signals and strengthening the overall system:
+* The policy is trained with integrated feedback from outcome signals and step-wise from reward model.
+* Reward model is jointly optimized via consistency feedback, which in turn further improves policy training.
+* Our theory-motivated automatic environment adaptation improves training for both the reward and policy models by leveraging critic feedback from each, enabling learning from experience.

 </details>